peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-The product of the two objects.
+The product of the two numbers.

 <b>Exceptions:</b>